chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ### Properties of a Role

 An IAM v2 role consists of a list of **actions**.
-Some examples of those actions include reading IAM users, getting compliance profiles, or updating node status.
+Some examples of those actions include listing IAM users, getting compliance profiles, or updating node status.
 Roles are discussed in detail in [Role-Based Access Control]({{< relref "iam-v2-overview.md#role-based-access-control" >}}).

 ## Members and Policies